Skip to main content

 What stays the same:

 Content quality still matters.
 Technical site health still matters.
 Backlinks still contribute to authority signals that both search engines and AI models use.
-Entity SEO does not replace traditional SEO — it extends it into the AI layer.
+Entity SEO does not replace traditional SEO.
+It extends it into the AI layer, and it is the foundation GEO and the wider AI-search optimisation stack build on top of.
+For the deep mechanics of how generative engines weight those entity signals when assembling answers, the generative engine optimisation playbook covers each stage end-to-end.
 The smartest brands in 2026 weave both keyword optimisation and entity strategy together, using each to reinforce the other.

 How to Audit Your Brand's Entity Status

 Before building, assess where you stand.
-A practical entity audit covers four areas:
+A practical entity audit covers four measurable signals, each one a proxy for how AI engines currently perceive your brand.

 1. Knowledge Graph presence.
-Search your brand name on Google and check whether a Knowledge Panel appears.
+Search your brand name on Google and check whether a Knowledge Panel appears on the right side of the results page.
 Search your brand on Wikidata to see if an entity record exists.
-No Knowledge Panel and no Wikidata entry means AI models have minimal structured knowledge about your brand.
+You can also query Google's Knowledge Graph Search API directly.
+No Knowledge Panel, no Wikidata entry, and no Knowledge Graph record means AI models have minimal structured knowledge about your brand.
+The foundational work has not been done.

 2. Structured data validation.
 Run your website through Google's Rich Results Test and Schema.org's validator.
 Check whether Organization, Article, FAQ, and Product schemas are implemented correctly with complete properties.
-Missing or malformed schema is one of the most common entity SEO failures.
+Missing or malformed schema is one of the most common, and most fixable, entity SEO failures.

 4. AI citation testing.
 Query AI platforms directly with prompts related to your business.
-Ask ChatGPT, Perplexity, Claude, and Google AI for recommendations in your category.
-If they do not mention you, your entity signals are insufficient.
+Ask ChatGPT, Perplexity, Claude, Gemini, and Google AI for recommendations in your category.
+If competitors are cited but you are not, the gap is almost certainly entity strength, not content quality.
+This is the most diagnostic test, because it measures the actual outcome entity SEO is meant to drive.
+The methodology behind doing this systematically (sample size, prompt design, scoring) is covered in the guide to measuring brand presence in AI search.
 You can preview your current AI visibility with a free AI readiness scan that checks structured data, knowledge graph presence, and AI discoverability signals in 30 seconds.

-This audit reveals the gap between where your entity stands today and where it needs to be for consistent AI visibility.
-For a comprehensive assessment, SwingIntel's AI Readiness Audit runs 24 checks across structured data, content clarity, and technical signals, then tests citation performance across 9 AI platforms with 108 targeted prompts.
+Together these four signals reveal the gap between where your entity stands today and where it needs to be for consistent AI visibility.
+For a comprehensive assessment, SwingIntel's AI Readiness Audit runs deep checks across structured data, content clarity, and technical signals, then tests citation performance across 9 AI platforms with thousands of targeted AI queries, the same diagnostic battery AI engines effectively run on your brand every day.
+The AI Visibility Checklist and the AI Visibility Audit Framework cover every element in detail.

 Building Entity Recognition: A Practical Timeline

 Entity SEO is not an overnight fix.
 Most brands achieve initial entity recognition within 3-6 months of consistent implementation.
-Here is a realistic timeline based on industry data:
+Here is a realistic timeline.

 Month 1-2: Foundation.
 Implement comprehensive structured data markup.
 Create or claim your Google Business Profile.
 Audit and fix NAP consistency across all existing citations.
 This groundwork gives AI crawlers the basic structured signals they need.